-This device complies with part 15 of the FCC Rules.
+This device when combined with the approved antenna complies with part 15 of the FCC Rules.
 Operation is subject to the following two conditions:

-(1) This device may not cause harmful interference, and

-(2) this device must accept any interference received, including interference that may cause undesired operation.
+- (1) This device may not cause harmful interference, and - (2) this device must accept any interference received, including interference that may cause undesired operation.